Skip to main content

 Investment expenditure

 Investment expenditure is covered by the particular organising body of the school.
 In the case where the school is established by the municipalities (namely, nursery schools and basic schools), the costs are covered from municipalities budgets; in the case of regional schools (namely, upper secondary schools – střední školy and tertiary professional schools – vyšší odborné školy), from the budget of the regions.
-In case of private and denominational schools, the expenditures are covered from the budgets of the private and church organising bodies.
+In the case of private and denominational schools, the expenditures are covered from the budgets of the private and church organising bodies.

 Financing of schools from the state budget